TheBIGduke/OctoV/README.md

 ![OctoV Demo](Files/avatar.gif)

 > [!NOTE]
-> The OctoV visualizer avatar is also featured in the project [Local LLM for Robots](https://github.com/JossueE/Local-LLM-for-Robots) by [JossueE](https://github.com/JossueE).
-Check out their repository to see OctoV integrated with a local language model and user interactions.
+> It's being featured in the project [Local LLM for Robots](https://github.com/JossueE/Local-LLM-for-Robots) by [JossueE](https://github.com/JossueE).
+Check out his repository to see OctoV integrated with a local language model and user interactions.

 ---